Visa Application Process for US Citizens

 Other possible materials:

-- For non-US citizens: Evidence of your migratory status in the USA.
+- For non-US citizens: Evidence of your immigration status in the USA.
 Provide your “Alien Registration Card” or “US Visa with I-20/IAP-66” (except B1-B2).

 - If the applicant is under 18 years of age: a notarized authorization letter to travel and study abroad from the parents or custodians.

 The British Council provides a clear summary of the two types of entry: Student Visitor and Tier 4 Visa.